Andreas Zünd

-Andreas Zünd (born 8 February 1957, St. Gallen), is a Swiss jurist and current judge at the European Court of Human Rights.
+Andreas Zünd (born 8 February 1957, St. Gallen), is a Swiss jurist who has served as a judge at the European Court of Human Rights since 2021.

 Education

-He studied law at the University of Bern from where he obtained a licentiate in 1982 and doctorate in 1986.
+Zünd studied law at the University of Bern from where he obtained a licentiate in 1982 and doctorate in 1986.

 Professional career

 After graduation he became a court clerk at the Higher Court of Argovia for a year before he assumed the same duty at the Swiss Federal Court in Lausanne between 1987 until 1996.
 Besides he acted as the substitute judge for the high court in Argovia between 1987 and 2002 before he assumed as an ordinary Judge at the same court from 2002 to 2004.
 Concordantly he also acted as a part-time judge at the Federal Court of Switzerland from 1996 to 2004 before he was elected a Federal Judge in Dezember 2003 as the successor of Martin Schubarth.

 Federal Judge of Switzerland

 As a Swiss Federal Judge he was involved in several notable cases of public law like the transfer of date from thousands of UBS bank account holders to the French authorities.
 In Switzerland judges are members of a political party for which Switzerland was often criticized by the Council of Europe.
 He is a member of the left-wing Social Democratic Party of Switzerland (SP).